mike-pfk/Ugolind/index.md

 			<div class="da-slide">
 			<h2>Classic Rock and Pop:</h2>
 				<h4>Songs For Everybody</h4>
-				<p>The Beatles, The Killers, Pet Shop Boys, Eurythmics, OMD, Status Quo, Stereophonics, Buddy Holly, The Cure, The Commodores, Steve Harley, The Calling, Toploader and many more...</p>
+				<p>The Beatles, The Killers, Eurythmics, OMD, Status Quo, Stereophonics, Buddy Holly, The Cure, The Commodores, Steve Harley, The Calling, Hall & Oates, The Jags and many more...</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/bands.png" width="320" alt="Band Photo">